 - Do not pour liquids or submerge it

 When it comes to charging power banks, they should not be charged at ambient temperatures lower than 32°F (0°C) or higher than 113-122°F (45-50°C).
 Charging at a high temperature decreases the life cycle and poses a safety hazard for the user.
-However, charging at low temperatures can cause the growth in Lithium metal dendrites consequently causing an internal short circuit followed by the destruction of the battery and potentially triggering a fire.

 Storage guidelines for power banks require it to be stored at or around room temperature (20-25°C / 68-77°F) at 20–40% state of charging.
 They have a very low self-discharge rate so they can be stored for long periods of time with minimal charge loss.
-Most manufacturers also implement a minimal charging cut-off limit in order to keep power banks in a partially discharged state with enough current reserve so that they do not over-discharge.

-Storing power banks at high temperatures or while it is fully charged should be avoided as it will place stress on the cell, decrease battery life and increase the risk of explosion in case of an accident.
+Storing power banks at high temperatures or while it is fully charged should be avoided as it will place stress on the cell, decrease battery life, and increase the risk of explosion in case of an accident.

 It should be noted that most users will never need to worry about this.
 Most environments in which users would be charging their power banks (homes, offices, etc.) will naturally fall within the safe temperature range.